Estimated reading time: 5 minutes

 The whole point of reporting expenses is to help ensure that church funds are spent solely on those things that support the purpose and mission of the church – and not for someone’s personal gain.

-In addition, this type of documentation serves to protect the person filling out the expense report by justifying dollars spent.
+In addition, this type of documentation protects the person filling out the expense report by justifying the dollars spent.

 “The organization must not be organized or operated for the benefit of private interests, and no part of section 501(c)(3) organization’s net earnings may inure to the benefit of any private shareholder or individual.”
 IRS.gov

 All church-related expenses should be reported and reviewed independently to validate the justification for the expense and explain the business purpose of the expenditures.

 Church employees should use their personal credit cards and be reimbursed for expenses made on behalf of the church.

 Expenses should be submitted and approved by the reporting manager and an oversight designee before reimbursement of expenses is made.

-Another option is to look for expense management solutions that can help control spending before it happens.
+Another option is to look for expense management solutions to help control spending before it happens.

 3. Restricted Funds

 Simply, people who give to a tax-exempt church receive a tax deduction for their contribution.

-This is why the IRS wants to make sure that those donation dollars are used for its intended purpose.
+This is why the IRS wants to ensure that those donation dollars are used for their intended purpose.

 When someone makes a general donation, it is considered an unrestricted fund and can be used for any church expense.